Is Benedictine really a secret elixir originally created by a 16th century monk?

 If you’re new to river cruising, read our post on why people love river cruising.

-Scenic Cruises has a fleet of 16+ river ships plying the waterways in Europe and Asia.
+Scenic Cruises has a fleet of 12 river ships plying European rivers and one river ship in Asia.

-Most cabins have glass balconies that cleverly turn into enclosed sun rooms at the touch of a button.
+Most cabins have glass balconies (Scenic’s signature sun lounges) that cleverly turn into enclosed sun rooms at the touch of a button.
+It’s a feature that Scenic river cruises reviews always point out.

 Our ship, the 128-passenger Scenic Gem cruise ship, was designed specifically to sail on the Seine River, with the ability to dock in Honfleur.